Physical Therapist Assistant

 Interested in the Idaho PTA Consortium Program?

 Be sure to click on the FAQs link above and most of your questions will be answered.
-Here are a few other questions and answers:

 More questions?
 Contact your advisor or program faculty.

 Complaints Against Idaho PTA Consortium Program, Faculty, Students or Program Graduates

 An individual may make an inquiry regarding complaint procedures or about issues and concerns that could be considered complaints.
 The Physical Therapist Assistant (PTA) Consortium Program’s response and its obligations to meet the specific timetables outlined in these procedures will begin only after a formal written complaint is received by the program director or dean.

 The Idaho Physical Therapist Assistant Consortium Program abides by each member college’s practice of non-discrimination and therefore will not discriminate against any individual on the basis of race, color, religion, national origin, gender, age, disability, pregnancy, sexual orientation, or status as a Vietnam-era veteran.